Key Takeaway

 Understanding IME No-Show Denials: When Trial Courts Get It Wrong

 Independent Medical Examinations (IMEs) play a crucial role in New York no-fault insurance law.
-When injured parties fail to appear for scheduled IMEs, insurance companies often deny claims based on non-cooperation.
-However, trial courts sometimes incorrectly rule against insurers even when they have properly documented the IME scheduling process and the patient’s failure to appear.
+When injured parties fail to appear for scheduled IMEs without a valid excuse, insurance companies may deny claims based on non-cooperation with the verification process.
+However, trial courts sometimes incorrectly rule against insurers even when they have properly documented every step of the IME scheduling process and the patient’s failure to appear.

 Jason Tenenbaum’s Analysis: